Slo-Phyllin, Elixophyllin (immediate-release liquids, tablets and capsules)

 - In most cases serum levels do not need to be monitored in the pet rat.
 Fortunately serum levels of theophylline have been found to correlate fairly equal, in dose dependent manner, with what is therapeutic and with what is toxic.

 - Make fluids , or juicy types of fruit available since theophylline will increase urine output.

 - Do not give chocolate, colas, or caffeine as this may increase the effect of the drug.

 - Can cause panic attack in rats because of its stimulant effect.

 - Use recommended nebulizers with a particle size of 0.5-5 micrometer when nebulizing bronchodilators, mucolytics or antimicrobials in rats.
 Nebulizers with a larger particle size that are used for humans, or small animals, will not be as effective in delivering the medication to the rat.

-- Refrigerate injectable solution, protect from freezing and light.
-Injectables should not be used if it shows precipitate in solution.
+- Theophylline injectable should be stored at 20° to 25°C (68° to 77°F), and protected from freezing and light.
+Injectables should not be used if it shows precipitate (crystals) in solution.

 - Store tablets at dry room temperature in closed container.